thomaspoignant/go-feature-flag/cmd/migrationcli/DOCKERHUB_thomaspoignant.md

 # GO Feature Flag Migration cli

+<span style="color: red">🚨 Attention: The GO Feature Flag has now transitioned to its own organization.
+We recommend updating your configurations to use [`gofeatureflag/go-feature-flag-migration-cli`](https://hub.docker.com/r/gofeatureflag/go-feature-flag-migration-cli:).
+We will continue to provide support for the original organization for a certain period of time.</span>

 The migration command line purpose is to migrate your configuration file from the flag format in version `v0.x.x` to the format `v1.x.x`.

 We changed the format to extend the capabilities of **GO Feature Flag**, despite that the old format will still be